freebeiro/project-x/SOLID_PRINCIPLES.md

 ### Implementation Strategy for Code Reuse

+When implementing new features or modifying existing code, follow this strategy to ensure proper code reuse:

 1. **Identify Existing Functionality**: Before implementing new code, thoroughly search the codebase for similar functionality
 2. **Extract Common Patterns**: If functionality exists but isn't reusable, refactor it first
 3. **Design for Reuse**: Create components with clear interfaces and single responsibilities
 4. **Composition Over Inheritance**: Prefer composition for code reuse when appropriate
 5. **Document Reusable Components**: Ensure reusable components are well-documented

+Refer to the Feature Development Process in DEVELOPMENT_GUIDELINES.md for detailed steps on implementing features while adhering to these principles.

 ## Table of Contents